microsoft/OnDemandMLflowTrainAndServe/training/README.md

     }
     ```

-### Get Run Status request
+### Get Run Status Request

-1. A new request for run status is coming with `runId` in the request path.
+1. A new request for run status is received with `runId` in the request path.
 Example: `GET /123`

-1. The response from Databricks will include `state` and `message`, and will be returned in the response json in the following structure:
+1. The service will check the run on Databricks and will return a response that includes `state` and `message` in the following structure:

     ```json
     {